 According to the American Heart Association, if you are serious about lowering your blood pressure, men should have on average no more than one to two drinks per day and one drink per day for women.
 So, what constitutes a drink?
 In general, one drink = 12 ounces of beer | 5 ounces of wine | 1.5 ounces of 80-proof liquor.

 As much as I hate having HBP, I am excited that I have lowered my blood pressure dramatically through my 5-step lifestyle change.
-I love seeing my blood pressure drop and this continues to fuel my drive in my quest for my best health and lifestyle.
+I love seeing my blood pressure drop and this continues to fuel my drive in my quest for my best health and wellness.

-What lifestyle changes have you made that have lowered your HBP or what changes will you make?
+Comment and let us know what lifestyle changes have you made that have lowered your HBP or what changes will you make?